 How to Keep Hawaiian Roll Ham and Cheese Sliders Warm

 They are already baked rolls, but you can warm them in the oven as we did for these sliders.
-They taste better warm with melted butter!
+They taste better warm with melted butter.

-What to Serve with This Ham and Cheese Sliders Recipe
+What to Serve with Ham and Cheese Sliders

-More Recipes You’ll Love!
+More Easy Party Recipes

 You can also FOLLOW US on FACEBOOK, INSTAGRAM, and PINTEREST to see more delicious recipes, cocktails, desserts, and parties!